 The Texas High School Coastal Monitoring Program provides high school students with a real-world learning experience outside the everyday classroom.
 The coastal monitoring program not only provides hands-on education, but it also complies with many TEKS requirements.
-The 2005-2006 academic year was productive, with Ball, Port Aransas, and Port Isabel High Schools collecting data on several field trips.
-Van Vleck and Tidehaven Middle Schools and Bay City High School joined the Monitoring Program and began collecting data on Matagorda Peninsula.
+The 2006-2007 academic year was productive, with Ball, Port Aransas, and Port Isabel High Schools collecting data on several field trips.
+Tidehaven Middle School and Palacios and Van Vleck High Schools continued collecting data on Matagorda Peninsula.

-In the 9 years since the inception of The Texas High School Coastal Monitoring Program, work of the students at Ball, Port Aransas, Port Isabel, and Bay City High Schools and Van Vleck and Tidehaven Middle Schools has been beneficial to Bureau researchers and coastal managers.
+In the 10 years since the inception of the Texas High School Coastal Monitoring Program, work of the students at Ball, Port Aransas, Port Isabel, Palacios, and Van Vleck High Schools and Tidehaven Middle School has been beneficial to Bureau researchers and coastal managers.
 Efforts of the students have been useful to several Bureau research projects.
-Availability of data through the Program's Website allows access to coastal managers and the public.
+Availability of data through the program's Website allows access to coastal managers and the public.
 Scientists, students, and the public will continue to gain a better understanding of coastal processes and shoreline change along the Texas coast through this successful student research program.